AaronGullickson/piat_teens_tech/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Social Media Insecurity and Gender

 # Introduction

 Throughout the the term, you will be working to build up an analysis of a specific research question, detailed below.
 You will complete several Putting It All Together assignments that ask you to analyze a dataset using the specific tools you have learned.
 For each assignment, you will report your results in a brief report.
 The ultimate goal of this set of assignments is a final complete research report on your specific research question.

-## Research Topic:
+## Research Topic: Social Media Insecurity and Gender

-Describe research topic
+We will use data from the Pew Research Center on teen tech use to look at gender differences in how insecure social media makes adolescents feel.
+We will also look at how these gender differences might vary by the educational level of parents.

 ### Research questions

-1. x related to y
+1. Does the extent to which social media makes adolescents feel insecure vary by gender?
-2. contextual variable
+2. Does this relationship between social media insecurity and gender among adolescents vary by the education of their parents?

 ## Technical Details